-The IR35 rules were brought in by the Government to prevent companies laying off staff, only to take them on again in exactly the same jobs as contractors, so avoiding having to pay National Insurance and tax for them.
-This issue was impacting on the employment rights of the staff as well as becoming a tax loophole for companies, so the Government stepped in.
-IR35 stands for the “Intermediaries legislation” and it is a group of regulations set down by the Government which impact on tax and National Insurance contributions.
+The IR35 rules were brought in by the Government to prevent companies from laying off staff, only to take them on again in the same jobs as contractors, so avoiding having to pay National Insurance and tax for them.
+This issue impacted the employment rights of the staff and became a tax loophole for companies, so the government stepped in.
+IR35 stands for the “Intermediaries legislation”, and it is a group of regulations set down by the Government that impact tax and National Insurance contributions.
 In summary, if you employ someone as a contractor and they claim to be self-employed, but your contract is their only source of income and dictates when and how they work, then HMRC will deem them not to be self-employed but falling under IR35 instead.
-We can assist you with all matters relating to IR35 rulings so please contact us to find out more.
+We can assist you with all matters relating to IR35 rulings, so please contact us to find out more.

 We Are Here To Help You With Any Questions You May Have

 Normal accounting is focused on reporting profit or loss of the business and will be governed by GAAP.
 But Tax accounting is majorly focused on the impact of transactions on tax liability.

 Every business including sole traders, partnerships, limited companies and large business will plan for their taxes and make amendments to financial statements and include any past or future tax liabilities through tax accounting entries.

 Tax accounting enables and empowers business to comply with tax law and prepare for any future tax liability.
 Tax Accounting is part of accounting which will be governed by the laws of taxes in that jurisdiction.

 Apart from tax compliance, tax accounting will help you generate cash flow in real terms.
 Any future tax liability will be added to cash flow of business in order to save money for future tax payments.